trufflesmith/TruffleSmithLab/Sow et al 2026/Primers/README.md

 These files are the NEB LAMP Primer Designer Tool outputs.
 The **Published** folder contains the LAMP primer sets that we confirmed were sensitive and species-specific.
-The **Unpublished** folder contains LAMP primer sets that we did not test or that we found to be unsuitable.
+The folders with species names contain LAMP primer sets that we did not test or that we found to be unsuitable.